txm-minh21/Angular-Rails-CRUD-App/backend/README.md

 Create api at folder controller/api/v1/article_controller:

     Use render to response API Json

-Config for routes.rb at config
+Config for routes.rb at /config

 ### Note
 ```